MauroMLeiva/WeatherApp/README.md

 ### Installation

 After cloning the repository, run `yarn` to install neccesary dependencies.
 You can then run `yarn dev` to run the app locally.

+There is also a live version running on https://theweatherforecastapp.netlify.app